20kdc/gabien-common/micromvn/README.md

  * `install[-only]`\
    Cleans, compiles, packages, and installs all target projects to the local Maven repo.\
    `-only` suffix skips clean/compile/package.
+ * `test-install`\
+   Cleans, compiles, tests, packages, and installs all target projects to the local Maven repo.
  * `dependency:get -Dartifact=<...>`\
    Downloads a specific artifact to the local Maven repo.
  * `install:install-file -Dfile=<...> -DgroupId=<...> -DartifactId=<...> -Dversion=<...> -Dpackaging=<...>`\